hapijs/good/API.md

 - `path` - incoming path requested.
 Maps to `request.path`.
 - `config` - plugin-specific config object combining `request.route.settings.plugins.good` and `request.plugins.good`.
 Request-level overrides route-level.
 Reporters could use `config` for additional filtering logic.
 - `headers` - the request headers if `includes.request` includes "headers"

-### `WreckResponse`

-Event object emitted whenever Wreck finishes making a request to a remote server.

-- `event` - 'wreck'
-- `timestamp` - timestamp of the incoming `event` object
-- `timeSpent` - how many ms it took to make the request
-- `pid` - the current process id
-- `request` - information about the outgoing request
-    - `method` - `GET`, `POST`, etc
-    - `path` - the path requested
-    - `url` - the full URL to the remote resource
-    - `protocol` - e.g. `http:`
-    - `host` - the remote server host
-    - `headers` - object containing all outgoing request headers
-- `response` - information about the incoming request
-    - `statusCode` - the http status code of the response e.g. 200
-    - `statusMessage` - e.g. `OK`
-    - `headers` - object containing all incoming response headers
-- `error` - if the response errored, this field will be populated
-    - `message` - the error message
-    - `stack` - the stack trace of the error

 ### Extension Payloads